machal/cssmine-content/content/tools.md

 along with an old chainsaw, if it’s maintained properly and he knows how to use it.
 Right?

-let’s create an overview of new stuff that CSS has brought out over the past few years.
+Let’s create an overview of new stuff that CSS has brought out over the past few years.

 1. [CSS Preprocessors](preprocessors.md)